VaibhaveS/Focus/README.md

 #### Features

 - [x] Average response time of the interviewee
+ The delta seconds for each question answer pair is calculated and added to a global sum to calculate the overall average response time of the interviewee.

+ This allows the interviewer to gauge the interviewee in terms of how quick he is to think and answer questions i.e, decision making.

 - [x] Bar chart signifying the count of each emotion
+ A bar chart showing the average frequency of each emotion shown to get an overall idea of what emotion was displayed in response to the stimuli given, for example, a difficult question.

-- [x] Number of active speakers (in a normal interview setting it should be two, but may vary)
+- [x] Number of active speakers (in a normal interview setting it should be two, but may vary) Number of active speakers based on audio component of the meeting is found and displayed.

 - [x] Number of questions asked
+ From the numerous sentences from the audio transcript, questions that were asked are recognised and the count is returned.

 - [x] Percentage of non-trivial questions
+ From the questions asked, the number of non-interesting questions are found using TF/IDF and an existing dataset of both interesting and non-interesting questions.

 - [x] Percentage of interesting questions
+ From the questions asked, the number of interesting questions are found using TF/IDF and an existing dataset of both interesting and non-interesting questions.

 <p align="center">
   <img src="https://github.com/VaibhaveS/Focus/blob/main/LOGO5.gif" style="margin:auto">